14. New Scanning¶

 will be added to this tree, which is then saved to disk.

-These nexus objects typically contain ILazyWritableDataset
+These nexus objects typically contain ILazyWritableDatasets that the

 devices keep a reference to in order to write to them at each point in the scan.

-All important device classes implement device INexusDevice
+All important device classes implement device INexusDevice or are wrapped by

 an object that does.
-A reference to the NexusScanFileManager
+A reference to the NexusScanFileManager is cached in

-method at the end of the scan.
+order to call its close() method at the end of the scan.

 Nexus writing is discussed in more detail here.